FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_WFS.md

 ### Availability  - WFS Add-on license

-Referred to as a panning type in _SPAT Revolution_, the WFS spatial audio reproduction technique is available with **the WFS Add-on license option, only for _SPAT Revolution_ Ultimate version.**
+Referred to as a panning type in _SPAT Revolution_, the WFS spatial audio reproduction technique is available with **the WFS Add-on license option**.

 ## SPAT Revolution implementation of WFS